 An introduction to the history and literature of electroacoustic music emphasizing hands-on creative opportunities in sequencing and digital sound processing.
 May be taken as a level I theory elective.
 Prerequisite: TH142.
-Offered every other Fall.
+Offered in rotation with other Theory electives.

 TH342 Contemporary Trends (3)